-Note that each processor on an Intel blade uses four DDR3 memory channels with one or more memory DIMMs on each channel (depending on configuration selected).
+Note that each Intel processor on an ICE X node board uses four DDR3 memory channels with one or more memory DIMMs on each channel (depending on configuration selected).
 Each blade can support up to 16 DIMMs.
 The DDR3 memory channel supports a maximum memory bandwidth of up to 12.8 GBs per second.
 The combined maximum bandwidth for all memory channels on a single processor is 51.2 GBs per second.